geimur/geimur/DNS-blocklists/clickable_change_DNS/README.md

 13. In the location field **`schtasks /run /tn "NEWTASK"`** - replace with the correct name you gave it in step 9.
 14. Give the short cut a name, and you are done.
 15. Now repeat steps 7 to 14, and optionally give the sortcuts a nice image to visually see what it does (green to turn the connection to the pi on, red vice versa).
+16. Create a new rule in the Windows configuration (many possible ways) such that *ON* is automatically started when booting to Windows.